Skip to navigation Skip to main content

 Both of the above examples write to _site/this-is-a-new-path/subdirectory/testing/index.html.

-Fear not: if multiple input files attempt to write to the same output location, Eleventy will throw an error for you!
+Fear not: if multiple input files attempt to write to the same output location, Eleventy will throw an error!

 Skip writing to the file system